fosslight/hub-guide-en/tutorial/1_project/2_Identification/README.md

 # Identification
 <div class="note">
-Fill in the results of the Open Source Software analysis for the Project to release and receive a review from the OSC Team.
+Fill in the results of the Open Source Software analysis for the Project to release and receive a review from the OSPO.
 </div>

 {% include list.liquid all=true %}